Configure a gpio motor

 The gpio model supports DC motors (both brushed and brushless).

-To configure a DC motor as a component of your robot, first configure the board to which the motor driver is wired.
+To configure a DC motor as a component of your machine, first make sure the motor is wired to a suitable motor driver, which is in turn wired to a board.
+Connect the system to power if you want to test it while configuring.
+Configure the board to which the motor driver is wired.
+Then configure your motor:

 G P I O motor config in the builder UI with the In1 and In2 pins configured and the PWM pin field left blank.